 In an effort to tackle the housing crisis across the UK, originating from previous governments not building new homes, which has only worsened since the recent financial crisis, it is evident that new and especially affordable homes must be built.

-Towns like Bicester and Didcot in Oxfordshire, Aylesbury, Basingstoke, Ebbsfleet and Taunton are listed.
-For a detailed map of where these new garden villages are planned, click here.
+Towns like Bicester and Didcot in Oxfordshire, Aylesbury, Basingstoke, Ebbsfleet and Taunton are listed, there is a detailed map of where these new garden villages are planned.

-However not all is rosy in the English country garden, as many have objected to some of the areas where they are to be planned.
-There are many who fear that local countryside green belts will be at risk of further development, with The Campaign to Protect Rural England’s CEO, Shaun Spiers, speaking out and warning that they will scruitinise the plans to protect any more of England’s countryside being consumed by concrete.
+However, not all is rosy in the English country garden, as many have objected to some of the areas where they are to be planned.
+There are many who fear that local countryside green beltspan> will be at risk of further development, with The Campaign to Protect Rural England‘s CEO, Shaun Spiers, speaking out and warning that they will scrutinise the plans to protect any more of England‘s countryside being consumed by concrete.